What the OfS does for students

 We do this by:

-- commissioning the National Student Survey, which collects the views of around 300,000 students about their university or college and their course
+- commissioning the National Student Survey, which collects the views of more than 450,000 students about their university or college and their course

 - managing the Teaching Excellence and Student Outcomes Framework (TEF), which rates universities and colleges on how they provide value.